 Identifying Hand Ranges In Texas Hold’em

 In Texas Hold’em, it is crucial to identify your opponents’ hand range.
 This is not a trivial matter but a critical strategy that can significantly increase your chances of winning the pot.
-Successful players understand this and consider their own and opponent’s cards.
+Successful players understand this and consider their own and their opponent’s cards.
 This strategy involves calculating your opponents’ possible cards and how they might play them.
+Read this article on Hand Combinations—Combinatorics.

 Why Are Hand Ranges Important?